RaymondDashWu/ai4crowdsourcing-wildfire-hackathon/README.md

 https://github.com/RaymondDashWu/ai4crowdsourcing-wildfire-hackathon/tree/image-API-branch

 ### Description
 Crowdsourcing4Mankind is a mobile app geared towards the early detection of wildfires.
 The goal is to reduce the time it takes for a fire to be reported to authorities after it begins.
-The app was created as part of a hackathon run by [AI for Mankind](https://github.com/aiformankind)
+The app was created as part of a hackathon run by [AI for Mankind](https://github.com/aiformankind).
+Specifically their [Challenge IA: Smoke vs No Smoke using Entire Image](https://github.com/aiformankind/lets-stop-wildfires-hackathon/blob/master/wildfire_smoke_challenge_1A.md)

 #### Disclosure:
 Crowdsourcing4Mankind is not complete.
 Key features and their current status are highlighted below.
 Please clone and create a pull request if you would like to contribute.